 Latrobe Community Emergency Management Forum:

 The Latrobe Community Emergency Management Forum (LCEMF) is a regular forum for members of Community Based Emergency Management (CBEM) groups in the Latrobe Valley.
-CBEM groups include not only Community Based Bushfire Emergency Management (CBBEM) groups but also groups which cover all hazards in their district, from road accident events through floods and landslips to bushfires.
+CBEM groups include not only Community Based Bushfire Management (CBBM) groups but also groups which cover all hazards in their district, from road accident events through floods and landslips to bushfires.

 We meet quarterly to share what we are doing and plan to do.
 Most times we are also addressed by a speaker who is relevant to our work.

 If you wish to participate feel free to contact email@example.com which is the email address for Callignee and Traralgon South Emergency Committee and we will address notifications of upcoming meetings.

 How to join the Callignee and Traralgon South Emergency Committee

 Membership of the association is free, and you can be assured of having the latest information in the quickest possible time.